VKA87/NYC_MVC/README.md

 ## Introduction

 This repository contains an analysis of the road accidents in New York City as reported by the NYPD.
-The data are available on the NYC open data website at
+The data is available on the NYC open data website at

 https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions/h9gi-nx95

-The data are analysed in light of the traffic data in NYC available on the NYC open data website as well at
+The data is analysed in light of the traffic data in NYC available on the NYC open data website as well at

 https://data.cityofnewyork.us/Transportation/Traffic-Volume-Counts-2012-2013-/p424-amsu